 Woody’s Pub: Start with some delicious traditional pub-style favourites or wrap up your day with a refreshing drink on their new patio, with live music on weekends.
 935 Brunette Avenue, 604-526-1718

 But there are so many more places to try in Maillardville.
 You’ll find a number of Korean restaurants nearby, including Smoking Pig, Daon Korean Cuisine and Pocha Korea.
 Vietnamese options include I Am Pho or Pho 99 Restaurant.
 For sushi, there’s Narita Sushi and I Love Sushi.
 For Italian, That Place Restaurant is offering takeout.
-Other local options include Windsor Bar and Grill, Mei Le Bakery and Restaurant, Browns Social House, Boston Pizza, Morning Tide Eatery, Cactus Club Café and more.
+Other local options include Windsor Bar and Grill, Mei Le Bakery and Restaurant, Browns Social House, Morning Tide Eatery, Cactus Club Café and more.

 How Maillardville was Born